 DANGER IN THE GREAT OUTDOORS

 My sister Robbie and I spent a lot of time playing in the bush, which according to Mum was fraught with danger.
 ‘Never pick up rolled pieces of bark, because they often have snakes in them’ , she said.
-‘And snakes chase you’.
+‘And snakes will chase you’.
+Good grief!
+Then there was the story about the little girl who went to the toilet in the bush and was bitten on the bottom.
+She was too embarrassed to tell anyone, so she died.

 Plovers were another wildlife hazard.
 Long before Alfred Hitchcock’s movie The Birds appeared, we had nightmares over swooping plovers.
 ‘They have poisonous spurs and if they strike you on the head…you’re a gonner.’
 Thanks Mum!
 The birds nested in our paddocks and during breeding season the walk from the bus stop was fraught with fear.
 It turns out they do have spurs, although it seems they are all bluff.
-But we weren’t to know that.
+But we weren’t to know that, were we? 😨

 Here is a photo of Mum icing Christmas biscuits with her beloved grandchildren.
 Such a sweet, heart warming scene.
 My niece and nephew look happy enough, but it was during just this kind of activity that those horror stories came out!